jfroelich/rss-reader/docs/ops/update-feed.md

 * **set_date_updated** {Boolean} defaults to false, if true then the feed's `dateUpdated` property is set to the time this function is called

 ### Return value
-`update_feed` is an asynchronous function that returns a promise.
+`write_feed` is an asynchronous function that returns a promise.
 The promise return value is the stored feed object.

 ### Errors
 * **TypeError** feed is not a feed type, unlike the other errors this is thrown immediately and not as a promise rejection because making this mistake constitutes a permanent programmer error